 JD: Always.
-Well, we hope it’s back to other films that were written first, and they couldn’t be more different, and hopefully on the festival journey we meet some like-minded folk who want to help us produce the next one, as we’d love to bring another body into the mix who can help improve us and push us in the right ways.
+Well, we hope it’s back to other films that were written first, and they couldn’t be more different.
+Hopefully on the festival journey we meet some like-minded folk who want to help us produce the next one, as we’d love to bring another body into the mix who can help improve us and push us in the right ways.

 NF: We’ve enjoyed the journey of making Wilderness and seeing where it takes us.
 We hadn’t made anything in a while and we didn’t know this was going to be it.
 It felt good to make something again and it feels good to be a filmmaker again.
 I’m just starting to write something now which I’m excited about.
 What excites me now as a writer is more personal, honest stuff that expands the people I’m putting on screen and the relationships I’m putting on screen.
 There’s got to be some point and value to make cinema that connects with people.

 What I love about Wilderness is the people who’ve found it and liked it, really really like it.
 I’d rather make work that fewer people saw but connected with it than something that just got lost in the mix.
 Maybe that’s an age thing, maybe it’s a teaching thing but I know where my film taste has gone.
 I want to make stuff that matters and I think that in a small way Wilderness matters.
 It matters in terms of relationships.
 Whether it’s any good or not, that’s not for me to say.
 I do feel proud about what we set out to achieve and it gave me confidence that I can still make films and still do what I’ve always done which is find something unique to make a story about.